censorship-no/ceno.github.io/README.md

 ## What does not work (yet)

-As mentioned, CENO is still in its Beta stage.
 Here is a list of important information CENO users need to know:

 ### Battery and data usage